-• the customer leaves the queue at any time before their call has been answered by an agent or automated service, including when the customer; listens to the queuing message and decides not to leave their telephone number and does not queue further; or hangs up during the queuing message.
+the customer leaves the queue at any time before their call has been answered by an agent or automated service, including when the customer; listens to the queuing message and decides not to leave their telephone number and does not queue further; or hangs up during the queuing message.

-Where the company plays a message to their customers advising them that all of their lines / agents are busy and then the customer is disconnected.
+Where the company plays a message to its customers advising them that all of its lines / agents are busy and then the customer is disconnected.
 These calls must be included in line 14 (all lines busy).

 If the company is unable to measure the number of occasions when all lines are busy, but able to measure the time for which all lines are busy must use the commentary to report the actual time when all lines are busy.
-The company must also use the commentary to explain the reason why they are unable to meet this reporting requirement and when they will be able to.
-The company should assign a nominal time value or two seconds for each call and divide the length of time all lines are busy by the specified number of seconds per call.
+The company must also use the commentary to explain the reason why it is unable to meet this reporting requirement and when it will be able to.
+The company should assign a nominal time value (or two seconds) to each call and divide the length of time all lines are busy by the specified number of seconds per call.
 This will give a number to be included in this category.
 Details should be given in the methodology statement.

 Line 15 - Calls abandoned: All calls that are abandoned, including those abandoned within ten seconds, are to be reported.
-If the company is able to differentiate between calls abandoned within ten seconds and over ten seconds they are asked to use the commentary to report the former figure; this will be used to consider whether the indicator will be extended in future years.
-If you are not able to report this, please indicate this in your commentary.
+If the company is able to differentiate between calls abandoned within ten seconds and over ten seconds it is asked to use the commentary to report the former figure;